Limit-LAB/Orkas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "\U0001F680 Feature request"
+name: "Feature request"
-about: Suggest a new feature in Move
+about: Suggest a new feature in Orkas
 title: "[Feature Request]"
 labels: enhancement
 assignees: ''
 ---

-# 🚀 Feature Request
+# Feature Request

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]